Hat Yai (restaurant): History

 Construction of the first restaurant was underway, as of December 2015.
 Hat Yai's menu was revealed in early 2016.
 Plans for a second restaurant in southeast Portland were confirmed in October 2017.

 The business is owned by chef Earl Ninsom and Alan Akwai.

 Reception

 In 2016, Alex Frane included Hat Yai in The Daily Meal's "ultimate guide to Portland's best Asian fried chicken".
 Matthew Korfhage named the restaurant Willamette Week's Pop-In of the Year.
 He also included Hat Yai in the newspaper's 2017 list of sixteen "great" eateries in northeast Portland.
 In 2017, The Oregonians Michael Russell called Hat Yai the "Southern star in Portland's Thai food constellation".

 Brooke Jackson-Glidden included the fried chicken combo in Eater Portlands 2024 overview of "iconic" Portland dishes.
 Hat Yai was also included in the website's 2025 list of Portland's best restaurants for mid-week lunches.
 Katrina Yentch included Hat Yai in the website's 2025 overview of the best restaurants in Buckman.
 The business was included in Time Out Portlands 2025 list of the city's eighteen best restaurants.
+Writers for Portland Monthly included the fried chicken combo in a 2025 list of the city's "most iconic" dishes.